Legs & Co.

-Legs & Co. were a dance troupe created in 1976 for the BBC's weekly Top of the Pops programme.
+Legs & Co. was a dance troupe created in 1976 for the BBC's weekly Top of the Pops programme.
 They had made over three hundred appearances on this show by the time of their last performance in 1981.
 The group then continued for four further years on tour.
 The six-girl dance troupe replaced Ruby Flipper on Top of the Pops, representing a reversion to the earlier all-female format for troupes on this show, and covering the time period when the disco, punk and new wave music fashions were at their chart peak.

 Top of the Pops dance troupe history

 Legs & Co. were the fourth dance troupe to perform on the BBC's Top of The Pops.
 The tenure of the first group, the Go-Jos, ran from 1964 to 1968, with Pan's People then taking over until April 1976.
-This group were choreographed for their entire existence by Flick Colby, who was also initially a dancer in the troupe.
+This group was choreographed for their entire existence by Flick Colby, who was also initially a dancer in the troupe.
 Ruth Pearson performed as one of the dancers in this group throughout its run on the programme, retiring when the group was replaced.

 Pan's People were succeeded by Ruby Flipper, a mixed-gender and mixed-race group, choreographed by Colby and managed by Pearson.
 This group's short run was terminated in October 1976.
 Audience research by the producers indicated Ruby Flipper were not popular amongst its TV audience.
 Colby formed a new group, again managed by herself and Pearson, retaining the remaining three female dancers from Ruby Flipper and adding three new dancers following auditions.
 This replacement was the group that came to be known as Legs & Co.

 Due to improvements in the BBC archival process and the increase in off-air recordings from the mid-1970s, unlike the previous three groups, all performances at least partially survive with the vast bulk complete.